 Q. What do I do with my Duo token when I leave the University?

 A. Please return it to IT Data Security.

 Q: Can I use Duo with a non-US phone number?

 Q. How will managers submit requests to set new employees for Duo?

 A. This is part of the existing Access Request process handled by OIT Data Security.
 If access to a system that requires two-factor authentication is requested for a user, and the user is not set up for Duo, OIT Data Security will enable them to use it as part of the provisioning process.
 The plan is to send an email to the user at that point, informing them how to enroll their devices in Duo.

 Q. How can I opt out of Duo?

-A. By November 2019, Duo authentication will become required for all current students, faculty, POI, and sponsored account holders at the University of Minnesota.
+A. As of November 2019, Duo authentication is required for all current students, faculty, POI, and sponsored account holders at the University of Minnesota.
 Opting out of Duo is not an option once Duo has been associated with your account.
 If you are unable to set up Duo at the time of your annual Internet ID password reset, please contact Technology Help for assistance.